Y0Coss/docs-fork/pages/public_cloud/public_cloud_cross_functional/savings_plans/guide.en-gb.md

 ![Dashboard focus on conso](images/dashboard_conso.png){.thumbnail}

 - **Create a Savings Plan:** A button to create a new Savings Plan.
-- **Download (Export as CSV):** A button for exporting data from the **Savings Plan Usage Detail** in CSV format, so that you can analyse it in detail or save it for your archives.

 Each period in the table corresponds to a change in resource usage, such as the addition or deletion of a resource or Savings Plan.